luoluo/2017_foot_print/README.md

 # 2017 come on!

 -2017-1-18 Reading a fantastic book by Maugham.
-Had a terriable dream this morning, forget about it.
+Had a terrible dream this morning, forget about it.
 Need some sport maybe.
 -2017-1-17 Keep reading.
 Reading bright helps open my mind.
 -2017-1-16 Carry on.
 -2017-1-15 Another day missed.....